nianatalialv/TVC-Programming/README.md

 Goal: Learn about what avionics is doing and what data we need to collect
 - Update: There is no avionics 🥲

+# Proccess:

+- What is being measured: angle, acceleration, velocity, Thrust Angle
+- Begining orientation and stabalization
+- PID controller to deal with the above measurements
+- Check for errors and log them in file 2 times/second
+- Create graphs of data